Ibrokhim Abdurakhmonov: Biography

 Abdurakhmonov was born on 19 February 1975 in the village of Govasoy, Chust district, Namangan Region.
 In 1997 he graduated from Tashkent State University (now the National University of Uzbekistan), receiving a bachelor's degree in biotechnology.
 Scholarship holder of the "Umid" Foundation.
 In 2001, he graduated from the Texas A&M University (US) with a Master of Science degree in plant breeding, after which he returned to Uzbekistan to continue his scientific activities.

 In 2002, Abdurakhmonov defended his PhD thesis in the field of molecular genetics and took the position of senior researcher at the Institute of Genetics and Experimental Plant Biology of the Academy of Sciences of the Republic of Uzbekistan.

 From 2002 to 2008, in collaboration with American scientists, he was engaged in research on cotton genomics.
 The result of these studies was the development of gene-knockout technology for obtaining high-quality, long-staple, high-yielding and early-ripening cotton varieties with a developed root system.

 In 2008 he defended his doctoral thesis in the field of molecular genetics and received the degree of Doctor of Biological Sciences.
 In 2011 he was awarded the title of professor of molecular genetics and molecular biotechnology of the Academy of Sciences of Uzbekistan.

-In 2012, Abdurakhmonov led the process of creating a new independent research center – the Center for Genomics and Bioinformatics at the Academy of Sciences of the Republic of Uzbekistan, the Ministry of Agriculture and Water Resources, the ″Uzpakhtasanoat″ Association, and was appointed its head.
+In 2012, Abdurakhmonov led the process of creating a new independent research center – the Center for Genomics and Bioinformatics at the Academy of Sciences of the Republic of Uzbekista, the Ministry of Agriculture and Water Resources, the ″Uzpakhtasanoat″ Association, and was appointed its head.
 In 2016, this center was considered the largest scientific institution of the Academy of Sciences of Uzbekistan.

 26 October 2014 in Muscat (Oman) became a member of the World Academy of Sciences.
 In 2017 he was appointed Acting Vice President of the Academy of Sciences of the Republic of Uzbekistan.

-On 29 November 2017, President of Uzbekistan Shavkat Mirziyoyev appointed Abdurakhmonov to the post of Minister of Innovative Development of the Republic of Uzbekistan.
+On 29 November 2017, President of Uzbekistan Shavkat Mirziyoyev appointed Abdurakhmonov to the post of Minister of Innovative Development of the Republic of Uzbekistan.]

 Under the leadership of Abdurakhmonov, the "Strategy for Innovative Development of the Republic of Uzbekistan for 2019 – 2021" and "Strategy for Innovative Development of the Republic of Uzbekistan for 2022–2026" were developed and subsequently approved by the Decree of the President of the Republic of Uzbekistan.
 By the Decree of the President of 7 July 2022, Abdurakhmonov was appointed Chairman of the Cotton Council.

 At the end of 2022, the structure of the government was reorganized in Uzbekistan.
 By presidential decree, Abdurakhmonov was appointed to the position of Minister of Higher Education, Science and Innovation of the Republic of Uzbekistan.
 He has been working as the Minister of Agriculture of the Republic of Uzbekistan since October 24, 2023.